Table of Contents

 Free Cooling Air Conditioning - Free Cooling or Free Air Conditioning

-So, with a solid state HVAC control system one can go beyond the code requirements for the 15 CFM’s per person in the movie theater and instead measure the CO2 in the theater and open the economizer damper only when the CO2 levels reach a set point safety limit as determined by ASHRAE (American Society of Heating, Refrigeration, and Air Conditioning Engineers) which is the reason why the code requires 15 CFM’s per person in a movie theater with a 1,000 person occupancy.
+So, with a solid-state HVAC control system, one can go beyond the code requirements for the 15 CFM’s per person in the movie theater and instead measure the CO2 in the theater and open the economizer damper only when the CO2 levels reach a set point safety limit as determined by ASHRAE (American Society of Heating, Refrigeration, and Air Conditioning Engineers) which is the reason why the code requires 15 CFM’s per person in a movie theater with a 1,000 person occupancy.

 Free Cooling Air Conditioning - Modern HVAC Controls

 Free Cooling Air Conditioning Technology Leaps for Residential HVAC Control

 I’m not an HVAC controls estimator but I would guess this type of system would cost as much as the heating and cooling equipment to install which puts it out of reach of many people.
 This residential economizer system would mainly be advantageous in the Fall and the Spring when temperatures are more moderate.
 It would also lessen the amount of run-time for the compressor since free cooling does require the use of the compressor to cool the home.

-The Ideal Residential Energy Saver – Residential Economizer
+Free Cooling Air Conditioning - The Ideal Residential Energy Saver – Residential Economizer

-If I were to install this type of HVAC control system in my home it would require a modification of the duct work system, adding a damper to the system which would allow outside air into the home, adding state of the art DDC controls to the system which would require an HVAC control engineer to program, and I would most definitely hook the system up to the internet through my home internet service so I could monitor it from anywhere in the world where I have an internet connection.
+If I were to install this type of HVAC control system in my home it would require a modification of the ductwork system, adding a damper to the system which would allow outside air into the home, adding state of the art DDC controls to the system which would require an HVAC control engineer to program, and I would most definitely hook the system up to the internet through my home internet service so I could monitor it from anywhere in the world where I have an internet connection.

 Free Cooling Air Conditioning